Misgav Dov: History

-The moshav was founded though the Mishkei Herut Beitar settlement movement by Herut members from Haifa in 1950 on land that had belonged to the depopulated Palestinian village of Bashshit.
+The moshav was founded though the Mishkei Herut Beitar settlement movement by Herut members from Haifa in 1950 on land that had belonged to the Ottoman-Palestine-Arab village of Bashshit.

 It was named after Dov Gruner, a member of the Irgun who was executed by the British authorities.
 The founders were later joined by new immigrants from Iraq, Poland and the Soviet Union.